-With the assistance of our IT specialists, our audit procedures related to the Company's system to process and record its revenue transactions included the following:
+With the assistance of our IT specialists and Data specialists, our audit procedures related to the Company's system to process and record its revenue transactions included the following:

-- Identified the significant applications and systems used to process revenue transactions and tested the general IT controls over each of these applications and systems, including testing of user access controls, change management controls, and IT operations controls. - Performed testing of system interface controls and automated controls within the relevant revenue solutions, as well as the controls designed to address the occurrence, accuracy and completeness of revenue. - Tested internal controls within the relevant revenue business process, including those in place to reconcile the various applications to the Company's general ledger.
+- Identified the significant applications and systems used to process revenue transactions and tested the general IT controls over each of these applications and systems, including testing of user access controls, change management controls, and IT operations controls. - Performed testing of system interface controls and automated controls within the relevant revenue solutions, as well as the controls designed to address the occurrence, accuracy and completeness of revenue. - Tested internal controls within the relevant revenue business process, including those in place to reconcile the various applications to the Company's general ledger. - Tested the underlying data of the revenue transactions by agreeing the amounts recognized in the financial statements to the source transactional systems and tested the mathematical accuracy of the recorded revenue.